 Data Privacy Feature Implementation by Component

-The following table identifies which data privacy features are supported for each NetWitness Suite component.
+The following table identifies which data privacy features are supported for each NetWitness Platform component.
 For each component, a checkmark indicates if the component supports data obfuscation, data retention enforcement, data overwriting, and audit logging.

 1 - Brokers can cache data and this needs to be cleared by configuring an independent rollover and other removal of cache as required.
 The administrator can configure cache rollover for a Broker using the Scheduler in the Services Config view Files tab.